 - Better Prioritization – by using CD3 (Cost of Delay Divided by Duration) we deliver more total value

 - By changing the focus – from efficiency and cost (which encourages the wrong behaviours), to speed and value

 Put simply, Cost of Delay is a way of communicating the impact of time on value.
 It combines urgency and importance, two things that humans are not very good at separating.
 It should matter to us to know not just how valuable something is, but how urgent it is.
 The value that we miss out on when we deliver late, or while waiting can be enormous.
 It is often far more valuable to get something even a week earlier than it is to make it slightly cheaper.
 These trade-offs are simply not obvious though, unless we understand the Cost of Delay.

 How do I do quantify the Cost of Delay for my project or feature?

 Most cases of Cost of Delay can be easily approximated using the following graph as a guide.
 It shows the impact of being late for a feature where the benefits are long-lived and the peak benefits are unaffected by delay.
 There are other urgency profiles, but this is the most common in large organisations.

 Usually, the ramp up to the peak is the same whether we have it now, or later.
 By visualising the impact of delay we can easily see that it is the peak benefits that we are delaying.
 In cases where the peak is also affected by delay, the cost of delay can be even higher, especially if the impairment is permanent.

-If you would like help with any of this feel free to get in touch!
+Lastly, if you have a question, or would like help with any of this, feel free to get in touch!